flanksource/docs/docs/installation/aws-eks.md

 - Check the reference doc for [AWS config scraper](https://github.com/flanksource/docs/blob/main/docs/config-db/scrapers/aws.md) to define your own config scraper
 - You can create configs for scrapers from the dashboard or by creating a custom resource like [this one](https://github.com/flanksource/docs/blob/main/docs/installation/resources/scrapers.yaml)

+### Enable AWS cost and usage reports

+Mission Control can read the cost and usage reports stored in the S3 bucket and map it to the resources it discovers in your AWS environment.
+To achieve this,
+1. Setup Cost and Usage Reports in your AWS account and integrate it with Athena.
+Refer this [AWS documentation](https://docs.aws.amazon.com/cur/latest/userguide/use-athena-cf.html)
+2. Modify the config db IAM role used by the config scraper above to give Mission Control the permissions to read the cost reports.
+Attach a Customer managed policy to the role with [this json policy document](https://github.com/flanksource/docs/blob/main/docs/installation/resources/iam-policy.json)

+---
 ### Validate

 - Visit the Config section on incident commander dashboard at https://my-dashboard-url/configs